Open Access Resources

 You can search open access resources in Helka database by choosing 'Open Access' under Availability.

-- You can search for openly published journals in Journal.fi, which is a journal service provided by the Federation of Finnish Learned Societies.
-The site features 80 Finnish scholarly journals.
+- Open publications by Finnish scientific journals can be found at Journal.fi, a journal management and publishing service provided by the Federation of Finnish Learned Societies.
+The site features 110 Finnish scholarly journals.

 - BASE is a German search engine that provides more than 150 million documents.
 About 60% of these documents are Open Access.
 BASE is a user-friendly way to search for free versions of research articles from different publishers.
 It also offers versatile search and sorting functions.

-- Google Scholaris a search engine designed especially for scholarly texts.
+- Google Scholar a search engine designed especially for scholarly texts.
 It contains a lot of openly available material.
 The service indexes materials in several languages, including in Finnish.

 - OpenAIRE- funded by the European Commission, harvests European and international repositories.
 It has an Open Access database of around 10 million publications or datasets.
 The basic search in OpenAIRE shows the level of the openness, discipline classification and type of the document (e.g. thesis or pre-print).